-On behalf of the Board, I am pleased to present the Group’s Corporate Governance Report for the year ended 28 February 2022.
+On behalf of the Board, I am pleased to present the Group’s Corporate Governance Report for the year ended 28 February 2023.

-The Company is listed on AIM and Euronext Growth and is committed to ensuring the operation of high standards of corporate governance.
+The Company is listed on AIM and Euronext Growth Dublin and is committed to ensuring the operation of high standards of corporate governance.
 It has adopted the 2018 UK Corporate Governance Code (the “Code”) as its governance framework and has put in place procedures and policies to comply.

 During the year, the Company has complied with all of the provisions of the Code.